 A dog that is pulling hard on a lead is displaying the body language of aggression.
 This could lead to trouble with other dogs.
 On a long lead you then can't act quickly enough to prevent this scrap from taking place.

 Thin cords act like knives when pulled over flesh, they can also cause nasty rope burns.
 I saw someone get badly injured when a small dog ran around them to chase another dog in my local park.
 It's not just dangerous to people it can do the same of worse damage to children, your own dog or someone else's.

 Good lead walking

 It's a pleasure to walk a dog with good lead walking skills, being pulled around is no fun for you or the dog.
 You know that you are safe and your dog is fully with you.
 Lead walking is also good mental exercise for your dog and with positive reinforcement training builds trust between dogs and owners.
-You rarely seen this achieve with the extendable.
+You rarely seen this achieved with the extendable lead.